QuackTheCode/RedirectRanger/README.md

 Its main use is to test if the website redirects all HTTP requests to HTTPS endpoints instead across all functionality.

+Currently, the tool only works with the output of the extracted URLs from the GAP Plugin in Burp Suite - a specific format.
+There are plans to change this to work with any format/list of URLs.

 ## Features

 - Extract URLs from a text file.